daedmen/Reading-List-to-Pocket/README.markdown

 However, sometimes I find myself somewhere with no wifi (a plane, the boonies, our office bathroom, etc.) with a few dozen open tabs and no way of getting them into Pocket.

-I found a great article [Ryan Toohill](http://blog.ryantoohil.com/2012/03/using-safaris-reading-list-to-feed-instapaper.php) where he wrote a background task for syncing Reading List to Instapaper.
-This fork is a branch of his code that does the same for Pocket.
+I found a great article by [Ryan Toohill](http://blog.ryantoohil.com/2012/03/using-safaris-reading-list-to-feed-instapaper.php) where he wrote a background task for syncing Reading List to Instapaper.
+This is a fork of his code that does this for Pocket.

 ## Setup